Michael D Higgins accused of treating debates like ‘Liveline’

 Michael D Higgins has been accused of treating presidential debates like radio phone-in show ‘Liveline’.
 Photograph: Nick Bradshaw/The Irish Times.

-Michael D Higgins has been accused of treating presidential debates like radio phone-in show Liveline by failing to take part in some events yet calling in with clarifications to statements made by participants, a Fianna Fáil TD has said.
+Michael D Higgins has been accused of treating presidential debates like radio phone-in show Liveline by failing to take part in some events yet calling in with clarifications to statements made by participants.

-Limerick TD Niall Collins - who says he is supporting Mr Higgins’s reelection campaign - criticised the President for failing to take part in a Claire Byrne Live debate on Monday evening on RTÉ.
+Fianna Fáil TD for Limerick County Niall Collins - who says he is supporting Mr Higgins’s reelection campaign - criticised the President for failing to take part in a Claire Byrne Live debate on Monday evening on RTÉ.

 Fine Gael TD Noel Rock, who is also supporting Mr Higgins, echoed this criticism and said there should be a level playing field